All Episodes

 Case in point, Nancy Pelosi.

-I try to listen to her, I try to say open chair.
+I try to listen to her.

-You know, I'm not anti-democrat.
+You know, I'm not an anti-Democrat.

-The Tarkovi captured the documents found suggesting we've been on the right track all along.
+Last week, in spite of all the evidence that the tide is clearly turning in Iraq, the Sarkawi captured the documents found suggesting we've been on the right track all along.

-Pelosi comes out and says, No, Mr. President, we should not stay the course.
+Pelosi comes out and says, no, Mr. President, we should not stay the course.

 It's time we changed the course.

-Now, Alice, Alice, hang on.
+Alice, hang on.

-Why do you see Pelosi and her what she's doing as setting women back in terms of their ability to achieve powerful positions?
+Why do you see Pelosi and what she's doing as setting women back in terms of their ability to achieve powerful positions?

 Well, I mean, because in some ways she's an embarrassment.

-Oh, wait, is she an embarrassment because she's a woman, or is she an embarrassment because she's just not smart or because she's overqualified or underqualified?
+Or is she an embarrassment because she's just not smart or because she's overqualified or underqualified?

-Well, you know, there aren't enough I mean, I think that women are just as smart as men.
+I mean, I think that women are just as smart as men.

 There's no doubt about it.